billcoding/binding/README.md

 # binding

-A binding model data source in Request writtern in Golang
+A model binding written in Golang